dtrelogan/react-formstate/validationWiring.md

 ### asynchronous validation

 all validation functions documented in this section are intended to be callbacks for the framework generated event handler. they should be *synchronous*. asynchronous validation should instead override the event handler. an example is provided [here](/asyncExample.md)

+### <a name='future'>should this become a validation library?</a>

+considering the existence of [validator](https://www.npmjs.com/package/validator), with respect to the framework api, providing hooks for validation *messaging* is trickier than providing canned validation logic. i'm unsure of the appropriate hooks for internationalization.

+i think the api is strong as it is. i'd prefer not to put anything extra into the framework until it's done well.

+in the meantime you could argue the framework isn't optimal for fast prototyping. maybe someone could share some code for registering a bunch of default validation functions? then you'd have the *option* of quickly throwing those into your application.